michaeltantowen/Bootstrap-Template/README.md

-# Bootstrap-Template
-This repository contains template for bootstrap
+Download or clone this repository for boostrap template